 - Even if it is in fact wrong views or potentially harmful ideas that are being suppressed, that just hides the fact that people have wrong beliefs, which makes it harder for anyone to actually do anything about it.
 If discussion of a topic is banned, there is no opportunity for anyone to correct people who are developing dangerously wrong beliefs about it.
-If people aren’t allowed to talk about their desire to harm people, that just means the victims will be less likely to be prepared to do anything to stop them.
+And if people aren’t allowed to talk about their desire to harm people, that just means the victims will be less likely to be prepared to do anything to stop them.

-- Banning the expression of false beiefs can also backfire, causing people to assume (quite reasonably) that the truth is being hidden from them, and that the things people aren’t allowed to say must be true.
+- Banning the expression of false beliefs can also backfire, causing people to assume (quite reasonably) that the truth is being hidden from them, and that the things people aren’t allowed to say must be true.
 And they will never realize how weak the arguments for those bad ideas are, if they never even get a chance to hear those arguments.

-Many people believe that the USA, the country that values freedom of speech more than any other, was founded by Christians as a Christian nation based on Christian principles.
+Many people believe that the USA, the country that values and protects freedom of speech more than any other, was founded by Christians as a Christian nation based on Christian principles.
 If that was true, you would expect that the founders’ regard for free speech would have some basis in the Christian Bible.
 Or at least that the Bible would agree with them about it.
 Or at least that the Bible’s instructions wouldn’t be completely incompatible with it.
 Let’s look at what the Bible says about silencing speech, and see if that’s the case…

 Continue reading Censorship in the Bible